To mail your camper a letter while they are at Gold Arrow Camp, use the following address:

 Please make sure to let your relatives and friends know not to send your child a package while at camp, but encourage them to send letters and postcards which can be sent with one first class stamp.

 If there is a clothing or equipment item (e.g., prescription glasses, a school-assigned reading book, or a toiletry item not available in the camp store) that you need to get to your child while they are at camp, you must contact the camp office, let us know what you are sending, and address the package to the office; the item will then be unpacked and delivered to your camper.
 If you do not call and get the package pre-approved, it will be returned to the sender, unopened.
-We will no longer be storing undeliverable packages.
+We are not able to store undeliverable packages.
 Campers traveling by air may ship luggage via UPS ahead of their camp stay.

 Why do we have a “No Package” Policy?